 It’s true that we often do our best work with others (except maybe that one group project from college).

 So when it comes to actually working with your team, having an organized, shared space is key.
 You also need more than just a new tool to organize your work: It has to include all the work you do, together.

-Teams in Trello is that exact space and tool you and your work crew need to manage projects, accomplish goals, and move all those cards to ‘Done’ before the weekly company happy hour.
+Trello Workspaces are that exact space and tool you and your work crew need to manage projects, accomplish goals, and move all those cards to ‘Done’ before the weekly company happy hour.

-So let’s dive in and see how you’ll get more s&*% done with a team in Trello.
+So let’s dive in and see how you’ll get more s&*% done with a Trello Workspace.

 Bring The Power To The People

-A team in Trello brings organization and control to your projects.
-All of the team boards you create will live inside your team.
+A Trello Workspace brings organization and control to your projects.
+All boards you create will live inside a Workspace.
 This makes adding teammates to new boards easy and seamless.

 ✨ Pro Tip: Hover over a card on any board and press spacebar to add yourself.
 Press ‘A’ to add a teammate.